gnome-terminator/docs/source/preferences.rst

   **Use colours from system theme** (default: off)

     Use colours as defined in the system theme.
-Not clear at this time where exactly these come from.
-Differences in the GTK2, GTK3 and GNOME Terminal.
+These are requested from the underlying VTE widget.

   **Built-in schemes** (default: Grey on black)

     Pick a primary colour combination for foreground and background.
-    Again there are unexplained differences between Terminator and GNOME Terminal.
+    Again there are differences between Terminator and GNOME Terminal.

-    The list seems to be dynamic and vary depending on the system, with the addition of *Custom* which allows setting the colours as desired.
+    The list for GNOME Terminal seems to be dynamic and vary depending on the system, with the addition of *Custom* which allows setting the colours as desired.
+Terminator has a number of schemes hard coded.
+(This may see improvement at some point.)

   **Text colour** (default: inactive, #AAAAAA)